kimbjerge/insectsFlowers/README.md

 ## Detecting arthropods in a time-lapse image sequence (MIE) ##

-The YOLOv5 weights for detection of arthropods trained with motion-informed enhancement or without can be downloaded from: https://drive.google.com/file/d/1u7z4GABrNtTRoBkaxhdeu5D4K50Bqaqu/view?usp=drive_link
+The YOLOv5 weights for the detection of arthropods trained with motion-informed enhancement or without can be downloaded from: https://drive.google.com/file/d/1u7z4GABrNtTRoBkaxhdeu5D4K50Bqaqu/view?usp=drive_link

 yolov5/insectsNI21-bestF1-1280m6.pt - YOLOv5m6 medium model trained to detect arthropods